Latin hip-hop: Latin hip-hop in the United States

+West Coast

+In the late 1980s and early 1990s, most Latin rap came from New York and the West Coast of the United States.
+Due to the heaviest Puerto Rican migration to New York City in the '50s, during the '70s, the birth of Latin Hip-Hop involved Hispanic from the Caribbean island.
+Early hip-hop from the United States had a significant influence on early Puerto Rican hip-hop pioneers such as Ruben DJ, DJ Negro, and Vico-C.

-Mellow Man Ace was the first Latino artist to have a major bilingual single, the 1989 track "Mentirosa".
-This song went platinum, leading Mellow Man Ace to be described as the "Godfather of Latin rap" and inducted into the Hip Hop Hall of Fame inductee.
-In 1990, fellow West Coast artist Kid Frost further brought Latinos to the rap forefront with his hit song "La Raza (song)."
+Mellow Man Ace, from Cuba, was the first Hispanic artist to have a major bilingual single, the 1989 track "Mentirosa".
+This song went platinum, leading Mellow Man Ace to be described as the "Godfather of Latin rap" and inducted into the Hip-Hop Hall of Fame inductee.
+In 1990, fellow West Coast artist Kid Frost further brought Hispanics to the rap forefront with his hit song "La Raza."
 In 1991, Kid Frost, Mellow Man, A.L.T. and several other Latin rappers formed the rap super group Latin Alliance and released a self-titled album which featured the hit "Lowrider (On the Boulevard)".
-A.L.T. also scored a hit later that year with his remake of the song Tequila.
-Cypress Hill, of which Mellow Man Ace was a member before going solo, would become the first Latino rap group to reach platinum status in 1991.
-The group has since continued to release other Gold and Platinum albums.
-Ecuadorian born rapper Gerardo received heavy rotation on video and radio for his single "Rico, Suave".
+The remake of the song Tequila was an A.L.T. hit later that year.
+Cypress Hill, of which Mellow Man Ace was a member before going solo, would become the first Hispanic rap group to reach platinum status in 1991.
+The group was also the first major hip-hop music group to include Spanish and Latin slang in their lyrics.
+Cypress Hill gained hit "Insane in the Brain"(1993) and Platinum record.
+Ecuadorian-born American rapper Gerardo received heavy rotation on video and radio for his single Rico Suave.
 While commercially watered-down, his album enjoyed a status of being one of the first mainstream Spanglish CDs on the market.
 Johnny J was a multi-platinum songwriter, music producer, and rapper who was perhaps best known for his production on Tupac Shakur's albums All Eyez on Me and Me Against the World.
 He also produced the 1990 single Knockin' Boots for his classmate Candyman's album Ain't No Shame in My Game, which eventually went platinum thanks to the single.
+N2Deep, A Lighter Shade of Brown, Proper Dos, and Slow Pain were popular in latin rap scene.

 In the mid-1990s, the success of LA's Cypress Hill led to additional Latin hip-hop artists finding label support.
 Delinquent Habits were a horn-sampling trio that found MTV support for their breakout bilingual single "Tres Delinquentes" in 1996.
-By the early 2000's, two Mexico-born, United States-raised Latin hip hop acts found success on major labels.
+By the early 2000s, two Mexico-born, United States-raised Latin hip-hop acts found success on major labels.
 LA's Akwid fused banda with hip-hop on hits like "No Hay Manera" while Milwaukee's Kinto Sol told tales of Mexican immigrant life over more minimalist beats.
-The genre even spawned a bicultural novelty, the Brooklyn-based crew Hip Hop Hoodíos, who fused their dual Jewish and Latino cultures on songs like "Havana Nagila" and "Raza Hoodía."
+Mr.Criminal, Mr.Capone-E, Mr.Knightowl, Ms.Krazie, Charlie Row Campo and Mr.Sancho released Latin and Chicano rap CDs.